Multi-Modal Multi-Task (M3T) Federated Foundation Models for Embodied AI: Potentials and Challenges for Edge Integration

-Nevertheless, applying FMs to embodied AI introduces \textit{new challenges that call for a migration from their conventional centralized training/fine-tuning.} In essence, each robot/agent experiences the world through its own \textit{embodiment}: different sensors, actuators, tasks, and user interactions.
+Nevertheless, applying M3T-FMs to embodied AI introduces \textit{new challenges that call for a migration from their conventional centralized training/fine-tuning.} In essence, each robot/agent experiences the world through its own \textit{embodiment}: different sensors, actuators, tasks, and user interactions.
 Further, these robots/agents operate in decentralized physical environments (e.g., homes, hospitals, and factories), where through their embodiment they accumulate rich, contextual, and privacy-sensitive data (e.g., confidential industrial processes) that \textit{cannot} be easily pooled/centralized at scale.
-Subsequently, to truly realize the potential of M3T FMs in these settings, we should move toward \textit{cross-embodiment learning}, where embodied agents that are inherently data collectors can share, refine, and adapt M3T FMs through decentralized collaborations despite their heterogeneous configurations.
+Subsequently, to truly realize the potential of M3T-FMs in these settings, we should move toward \textit{cross-embodiment learning}, where embodied agents that are inherently data collectors can share, refine, and adapt M3T-FMs through decentralized collaborations despite their heterogeneous configurations.
 Here, Federated Learning (FL) offers a compelling mechanism for this collaboration, enabling distributed agents to share model updates without transmitting raw data, thereby preserving privacy~\cite{xianjia2021federated,savazzi2021opportunities}.